jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 This diagram defines dependencies and constraints much like [Hexagons](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#hexagons) do, except that Martin uses circles rather than hexagons.
 He color coded the rings and provided some context as to what sort of entities reside in each ring.
 He provides a few examples in the rings themselves.

 The arrows on the left of the rings pointing toward the center indicate dependency and knowledge flowing inward.
-I think the arrow between the blue and green rings is pointing the correct direction.
+I think the arrow between the blue and green rings is pointing the wrong direction.
+I think it should be pointing outward.
 I’ll address this later.

 NOTE: The number of rings is not set in stone.
 Each project can tweak this as needed.

 Hexagonal Architecture has the same basic structure, but the focus is different.
 The circles between the rings would correspond to hexagons.
 It doesn’t matter whether they’re circles or hexagons.
 The region between boundaries is more important than the shape of the boundary.

-Alistair Cockburn favors the name _Ports and Adapters_ over _Hexagonal Architecture_.
-This _Ports and Adapters_ describes the design in terms of the structures.
-This only apply to the elements on either side of the Salmon and Green Rings in the high-level Clean Architecture diagram.
+Alistair Cockburn favors the name _Ports and Adapters_ over _Hexagonal Architecture_. _Ports and Adapters_ describes the design in terms of these structures.
+These elements only apply to either side of the Salmon and Green Rings in the high-level Clean Architecture diagram, when there's a bit more presented in the Clean Architecture design.

 The Clean Architecture diagram is more about intent, without focusing upon structural mechanisms, whereas the Hexagonal Architecture diagram is more about the structural mechanisms without focusing upon intent.
 Both are telling the same story.
 The difference is how the story is told.